A cop's guide to the supplies you will want on patrol

 Questions like this should be answered before you get on the streets.
 LegalZoom offers online services and many police unions or agencies offer assistance in this.
 Also, if you have a "change of life" such as divorce, marriage or birth of a child, make sure things like insurance policies and pension benefits are updated.

 Should-have for every cop

-Back-up weapon: Assume you need to use deadly force and for whatever reason you cannot use your primary weapon (e.g. strong arm injured, mechanical failure), what do you do?
+Back-up weapon: Assume you need to use deadly force and for whatever reason, you cannot use your primary weapon (e.g. your strong arm is injured or your firearm has a mechanical failure), what do you do?
 A backup weapon can be a lifesaver.

 I suggest you orient it to your weak hand (for most of us, the left) so if your strong hand is injured, you still have a plausible threat of deadly force against your target.
 I recommend something small without an exposed hammer (have faith, it will catch on something when you desperately need it) so you can get it out easily.

 Personally, I carry a snub-nose .357 Ruger LCR in my left cargo pocket.
 No exposed hammer, no parts to jam.
 I yank the trigger, it will fire.
 Even if you don't hit your target, you may scare the person enough that he or she runs or you can back off and reassess.
 Again, whatever works for you.